Maikxx/frontend-lecture-storage/SUMMARIES.md

 De `Something.cool.call(this)` kan in een constructor voorkomen, of in een methode van een object.

-## You don't know JavaScript - This & Object Prototypes - Hoofdstuk 5 - Prototypes
+## You don't know JavaScript - This & Object Prototypes - H5 - Prototypes

 ### [[Prototype]]